MaffooClock/TeensyID/README.md

 # TeensyID
 - Teensy (USB-)Serialnumber, MAC-Address,
 - Kinetis ChipUID and UUID (RFC4122) for Teensy 3.x and LC
-- 64-bit UID for Teensy 4.x
+- 64-bit UID for Teensy 4.x and MicroMod Teensy

 Tested:
 - Teensy 3.5 by sstaub
 - Teensy 3.2, WIZ850io, PRJC sd/Ethernet adapter, Arduino 1.8.11, TD 1.35, by bboyes
 - Teensy 3.6 amd LC by manitou
 - Teensy 4.x by sstaub
+- Teensy MicroMod by MaffooClock

 ## Examples
 ### **ReadAll** for Teensy 3.x and LC